-ENROLLMENT • Due to safety policies related to the operation of the lab within the space that is available, enrollment in each section of organic chemistry is strictly limited to 26 students with no exceptions whatsoever.
-Additionally, due to liability concerns, you may not attend this class unless you are enrolled or auditing (see SECTION 3C).
+ENROLLMENT • Due to safety policies related to the operation of the lab within the space that is available, enrollment in each section of introductory chemistry is strictly limited to 30 students with no exceptions whatsoever.
+Additionally, due to liability concerns, you may not attend this class unless you are enrolled or auditing (see Section 3c).
 Students on the wait list may attend lecture until the add deadline passes to attempt to add into the course but cannot participate in lab experiments.

-TABLE 4 REGISTRATION DEADLINES
+TABLE 4 REGISTRATION DEA ADLINES

-Administrative deadline Date
+ADMINIST DATE

-Add or audit this course 4/20/25
+Add or a 4/20/25

-Drop with refund and/or no grade record 4/20/25
+Dro op with refund 4/20/25

-Withdraw from this course 5/30/25
+Withdraw from this course